 Too often we believe we are alone in this journey and too ashamed to tell our story.
 It doesn’t have to be that way.
 Our own healing from trauma, grief, and loss is deeply intertwined in the healing of our communities.
 Many of us are products of generations of colonization and occupation, violence, institutionalized discrimination, and displacement of our families and our people.
 Yet at the same time, we also have intergenerational wisdom and resiliency coursing through our blood and DNA.
 Let’s reconnect to that.
 It is through community that we can find solace, collective wisdom, and power.
 While we work inwardly to transform, it is not separate or in absence of our communities.
 You coming to wholeness is not only about healing yourself but also about healing the collective pain of your communities, your ancestors, and forging a healed path for your descendants.
 So lean in, release your fears and let go, and be willing to be held by others and that which is Greater than all of us.
 Be open and receptive to the unfolding.

 This is a process of self-discovery

-My evolution as a woman, wife, mama, and leader is not finite.
+My evolution as a woman, spouse, parent, and leader is not finite.
 I believe that to truly have clarity of one’s vision that it all begins with self-awareness.
 The stories we were told as children, teenagers, and even as young adults shape our views of ourselves in profound ways.
 Sometimes they propel us forward but many times they hold us back, limit us, and make us feel stuck.
 Without doing intense introspection to unpack our narratives, it becomes difficult to truly know what we value, desire, aspire to, and believe in what’s possible for our lives.
 So, be open to digging the layers of you.
 We are all in a perpetual process of unfolding and becoming our truest selves.
 Trust the process.